 The film stars Liam Neeson, Christina Ricci and Justin Long.
 Hmm, what can I say here without giving away crucial elements of the story… well, it’s a great film, makes for a really awesome catch-up.
 Especially if you are in the mood to figure “what happened” after you are done with the film.
 Eliot (Liam) plays the role of a funeral home owner.
 He has the job of “preparing” the dead for their funeral ceremony.
 Anna (Christina) is a middle school teacher in a relationship with Paul (Justin).
 Three of their lives intersect because of an incident which puts Anna in a life and death situation.
-Here’s the film After Life explained, spoilers galore!
+Here’s the plot and ending of the film After Life explained, spoilers ahead.

 This film is like watching an optical illusion.
 The biggest question the plot poses – Is Anna actually dead?
 The film drops enough hints to suggest that she is, in fact, dead.
 On the other, hand there are enough clues that point in the direction that Eliot is simply lying, and that he cannot talk to the dead.
 Just like the famous rabbit-or-duck illusion, every time you sway in one direction, you find details in the plot to sway back in the other.